thunlp/Model_Emotion/README.md

 ## Usage

 #### Quick Example
-The following code shows an example of prompt training, evaluation, activated neuron analysis on `SST2` with `Roberta-base`
+The following code shows an example of prompt training, evaluation, activated neuron analysis on `SST2` with `Roberta-base`.
+Please refer to `Model_Emotion-2.0-latest/train.py` for a full example.

 ```python
 from transformers import tokenizer